-Dan Johnson's 35 years as a public administrator have been served in a variety of capacities in the DFW Metroplex.
+Dan Johnson's 39 years as a public administrator have been served in a variety of capacities in the DFW Metroplex.
 Prior to his move to Richardson in 1996, Johnson served for 11 years at the City of Carrollton, Texas, including three years as City Manager, and eight years as Deputy City Manager.
 Earlier service included responsibilities as Director of Regional Services for three years at the North Central Texas Council of Governments (NCTCOG, D-FW metro area), and he was Budget Officer in Sherman, Texas, for five years.

-Johnson also played a central role in Richardson's economic development process through the development of recruitment and support strategies for projects such as the Texas Instruments Wafer Fabrication facility, the 5,000-employee Bank of America/Countrywide Home Loan facility and the 330-room Renaissance Hotel and Conference Center.
-Johnson also served as project manager for the Eisemann Center for Performing Arts and Corporate Presentations at Galatyn Park, and led the creation of a 900-acre Richardson Tax Increment Reinvestment Zone to support redevelopment initiatives along Central Expressway and West Spring Valley.
+Johnson also played a central role in Richardson's economic development impact.
+Johnson has been active in development initiatives around DART station-area Transit-Oriented and Mixed-Use Development land uses.
+He played a lead role in the use of planned development tools for the creation of the 200-acre "CityLine" development, anchored by State Farm and Raytheon.
+Johnson also served as project manager for the Eisemann Center for Performing Arts and Corporate Presentations at Richardson’s Galatyn Park, and led the creation of a 900-acre Richardson Tax Increment Reinvestment Zone to support redevelopment initiatives along South Central Expressway.